All In (YoungBoy Never Broke Again song)

 "All In" is a song by American rapper YoungBoy Never Broke Again, released on July 25, 2020, as the lead single from his second studio album, Top.
 The song finds YoungBoy opening up about various aspects of his life and career struggles.

 Composition

-Over the Yung Lan guitar-tinged production, YoungBoy showcases his "vulnerable" side, touching on his childhood and growing up without his father, who was incarcerated.
+Over the LC guitar-tinged & Bj Beatz production, YoungBoy showcases his "vulnerable" side, touching on his childhood and growing up without his father, who was incarcerated.
 He also delves into his own drug use, while delivering "introspective bars" about his rough background and how it affected his professional relationships.
 He further details his skepticism about others, stemming from having fame and wealth; questioning "the motives of the people who are close to him".
 He also addresses his relationship with the media, and his heartbreak and loss.

 Critical reception

 Revolt's Jon Powell opined that, "As with many other releases, YoungBoy uses the music to pour his heart out about his life and struggles, something that many of his fans can relate to".
 Aron A. of HotNewHipHop said he delivers "honesty in its totality".
 Okla Jones of Consequence of Sound said the song, along with the album tracks "Cross Roads" and "Murder Business", "are all solid tracks, but the repeated words of violence, crime, and mistrust can sometimes show a lack of creativity — or reluctance to branch out — on YoungBoy's part".